Appletons' Cyclopædia of American Biography: Overview

 The Cyclopædia included the names of over 20,000 native and adopted citizens of the United States, including living persons.
 Also included were the names of several thousand citizens of all the other countries of North and South America.
 The aim was to embrace all noteworthy persons of the New World.
 The work also contained the names of nearly 1,000 people of foreign birth who were closely identified with American history.
 The Cyclopædia was illustrated with about sixty full-page portraits supplemented by some 1,500 smaller vignette portraits accompanied by facsimile autographs, and also several hundred views of birthplaces, residences, monuments, and tombs famous in history.

 None of the articles are signed either with names or with initials.
 The clue to authorship is obtained, when obtained at all, through a list of contributors and their contributions arranged alphabetically as to contributors.
 One reviewer found this a rather inconvenient method, complaining that the finding of the author of a particular sketch often involved a voyage of discovery through the entire list.
 These lists are searched in vain, however, for the authors of many sketches, including the one of President Grover Cleveland.

 Fictitious biographies

-Appletons' Cyclopædia is notorious for including 142 known biographies of fictitious persons, with at least a further 12 entries being deemed suspicious.
+Appletons' Cyclopædia is notorious for including 144 known biographies of fictitious persons, with a further nine biographies known to be suspicious.

-The first discovery of these fictitious biographies was by John Hendley Barnhart in 1919 (Note: The event was amusing and momentous enough to be mentioned in the obituary written at Barnhart's death, Obituary Notices of Fellows of the Royal Society 7.19 (November 1950: 35–61) p.
+The first discovery of these fictitious biographies was in 1919 by John Hendley Barnhart, (Note: The event was amusing and momentous enough to be mentioned in the obituary written at Barnhart's death, Obituary Notices of Fellows of the Royal Society 7.19 (November 1950: 35–61) p.
 52.) when he identified and reprinted, with commentary, 14 biographical sketches of supposed European botanists who had come to the New World to study in Latin America.

 By 1939, 47 fictitious biographies had been discovered, though only the letters H and V had been systematically investigated.